 - Autodesk Maya

 In their thinking, people often limit digital animation to video games and other entertainment special effects.
 However, there are also many animator jobs in fields such as science, medicine and education.
-The U.S. Bureau of Labor Statistics (BLS) predicted a six percent job growth for multimedia artists and animators between 2014 and 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted a four percent job growth for multimedia artists and animators between 2019 and 2029 (www.bls.gov).
 Because the number of graduates is greater than the available positions in this field, strong competition is to be expected for jobs.
 Most employers expect animators and multimedia artists to have a bachelor's degree.

 Animation programs are available online at the undergraduate level and are similar to courses taken on-campus.
 Students must have the hardware and software needed for this program to complete it online.